 The advantages of getting published in a leading online publication or a top blog are well known.
 From writing credits to contributor credentials, from social sharing to SEO boost, guest blogging is a great option for many entrepreneurs.
+But the real question is, how to write a blog pitch?

 But unless you have an inside line on this, chances are that you are cold-pitching your blog post.
 Most editors want articles that are well written, have relevant content and are generally error-free – all that’s a given.
 But if they get pieces that need potential rewrites and back & forth with authors, they will just consign the submission to oblivion.